Mamba-Spirit/PDGUIW/README.md

 # Project in progress ...
 Ne vous emballez, ce n'est pas encore terminé ;)
-Need to manage: length of phone number, The warning on research and much more.
+Need to manage: length of phone number, The warning on research when no case is fill, Manage The case sensitive and much more.